-Liberty Cap Society Tour Guide, Liberty Cap Society Executive Board, Intramural Soccer/Basketball, Pre-Health Society, Lifeguard
+Liberty Cap Society Tour Guide, Liberty Cap Society Executive Board, Liberty Cap Society Intern, Intramural Sports, Pre-Health Society, Lifeguard

-I have chosen to major in biochemistry & molecular biology and I am a part of the pre-health program as I hope to pursue a career in medicine.
+I have chosen to major in biochemistry & molecular biology and I am a part of the pre-health program as I one day hope to pursue a career in medicine.
 I also hope that my career in medicine will involve engaged work in shaping health-care policy.
 Our country is facing a gigantic health-care dilemma, and I want to be a part of the conversation to shape our policy for generations to come.

-This past summer I lived in New York City doing research at the Mt.
+This past summer I returned to New York City to continue my research at the Mt.
 Sinai School of Medicine.
 I have worked at Mt.
 Sinai the last two summers conducting research on HIV disease host-pathogen interactions and APOBEC3 enzymatic activity.
-I can say confidently that the knowledge I harnessed in the classroom at Dickinson allowed me to succeed in a practical setting at my internship—I am already looking forward to my next summer research experience.
+I can say confidently that the knowledge I acquired at Dickinson allowed me to thrive in a practical setting at my internship.
+I know this internship will help set me apart during the medical school application process.

 If you have any questions or concerns about Dickinson or the “college process” please feel free to e-mail me at email@example.com.